siteleaf/siteleaf.com/index.markdown

   - title: Customized content
     body: Customize for your content, with document collections, advanced metadata lists and objects, and custom permalink formats.
     image: "/uploads/feature__manage--metadata.png"
-- title: Tools you already love
+- title: Use tools you already love
   handle: develop
-  color: gray
+  background: gray
-  body:
+  subsections:
   - title: Open source superpowers
     body:
       Siteleaf is compatible with Jekyll, the static site generator for over half a million websites on GitHub Pages.

-      Benefit from a large open source community.
+      Benefit from a **large open source community**.
 Use any existing Jekyll theme, or write your own using Liquid, Sass, and CoffeeScript.
     image: "/uploads/feature__develop--jekyll.png"
     logos:
     - title: Jekyll